rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Global State Everything" "globalStateEverything" %}}

 Not everything needs to be stored in your global state.
-Some components should hold only internal state with React setState.
-That's why it is important to learn React setState before using Redux.
+Some components should hold only internal state with React `setState`.
+That's why it is important to learn React `setState` before using Redux.
 Otherwise you are going to store every state in your global state.
-Think about a large scaling application in a growing team of developers - you don't want to have each toggle state or opened modal in your global state.
+Think about a large scaling application in a growing team of developers.
+You don't want to have each toggle state or opened modal in your global state.

 {{% chapter_header "Folder Organization" "folderOrganization" %}}

 I can recommend the article by {{% a_blank "Jack Hsu" "http://jaysoo.ca/2016/02/28/organizing-redux-application/" %}} which suggests a way to organize your code in a scaling application.

-### The first key takeaway is folder organization by feature.
+### First key takeaway: folder organization by feature.

 React + Redux tutorials always show a technical separation of folders.
 It is a good approach to learn React + Redux, but putting all your reducers and actions into one dedicated folder doesn't scale for everybody.